Kongloner/SegFinder/README.md

 #### 2) [NCBI Non-Redundant Protein Database (NR)](./flow/db_NR.md)
 #### 3) [NCBI Non-Redundant Nucleotide Database (NT)](./flow/db_NT.md)
 #### 4) [Virus-free Non-Redundant Nucleotide Database (Virus-free NT)](./flow/db_nt_noViruses.md)
+Note: If you need to remove contamination from viral sequences, you can download this non-viral database to align and filter out the contaminating sequences.
+Use the `--nt_noViruses` parameter to specify the path to this database.
+This database is optional and does not need to be used unless contamination removal is required.

 ### Using